 Attackers can send Heartbeat requests with the value of the length field greater than the actual length of the payload.
 OpenSSL processes in the machine that are responding to Heartbeat requests don’t verify if the payload size is same as what is specified in length field.
 Thus, the machine copies extra data residing in memory after the payload into the response.
 This is how the Heartbleed vulnerability works.
 Therefore, the extra bytes are additional data in the remote process’s memory.

-This vulnerability allows anyone on the Internet to read the memory of the systems protected by the vulnerable versions of the OpenSSL software.
-Sensitive information such as session identifiers, usernames, passwords, tokens, and even the server’s private cryptographic keys in some extreme cases can be extracted from the memory.
+The Heartbleed bug allows anyone on the internet to read the memory of the systems protected by the vulnerable versions of the OpenSSL software.
+Sensitive information such as session identifiers, usernames, passwords, tokens, and even the server’s private cryptographic keys, in some extreme cases, can be extracted from the memory.
 To make matters worse, this attack leaves no apparent evidence in the log files.
 Thus, it is extremely difficult to determine whether the machine has been compromised.

 The problem could have been avoided by validating the message length and ignoring Heartbeat request messages asking for more data than their payload needs.
 A security review of OpenSSL software could have also caught the Heartbleed bug.

 Heartbleed is a simple bug to remediate.
-In order to prevent sensitive data leakage through Heartbleed, upgrade to the latest stable version of OpenSSL.
+To prevent sensitive data leakage through Heartbleed, upgrade to the latest stable version of OpenSSL.
 Don’t blindly trust the software—it’s also best to integrate security programs into software development.

-Looking ahead, there are four key pieces of advice to integrate into your software development life cycle and the maintenance of existing software:
+Looking ahead, we offer four key pieces of advice to integrate into your software development life cycle and the maintenance of existing software: